Circle dance: Balkans

-Medieval tombstones called "Stećci" (singular "Stecak") in Bosnia and Hercegovina, dating from the end of the 12th century to the 16th century, bear inscriptions and figures which look like dancers in a chain.
+Medieval tombstones called "Stećci" (singular "Stećak") in Bosnia and Hercegovina, dating from the end of the 12th century to the 16th century, bear inscriptions and figures which look like dancers in a chain.
 Men and women are portrayed dancing together holding hands at shoulder level but occasionally the groups consist of only one sex.

 In Macedonia, near the town of Zletovo, the murals on the monastery of Lesnovo (Lesnovo Manastir), which date from the 14th century, show a group of young men linking arms in a round dance.
 A chronicle from 1344 urges the people of the city of Zadar to sing and dance circle dances for a festival.
 However, a reference comes from Bulgaria, in a manuscript of a 14th-century sermon, which called chain dances "devilish and damned."

 Central Europe

 The circle dance of Germany is called "Reigen"; it dates from the 10th century, and may have originated from devotional dances at early Christian festivals.
 Dancing around the church or a fire was frequently denounced by church authorities which only underscores how popular it was.
 One of the frescos (dating from the 14th century) in Tyrol, at Runkelstein Castle, depicts Elisabeth of Poland, Queen of Hungary leading a chain dance.
 Circle dances were also found in Czech Republic, dating to the 15th century.
 Dancing was primarily done around trees on the village green.
 In Poland as well the earliest village dances were in circles or lines accompanied by the singing or clapping of the participants.